 - Small table fans.

-- Incandescent lamps, soldering iron, regulated power supplies.
+- Incandescent lamps, soldering iron, regulated power supplies, SMPS.

 What you should NOT plug to this inverter?

-Any lifesaving or medical equipments and any measuring instrument that uses this inverter as its power supply.
+Any lifesaving or medical equipment or any measuring instrument that uses this inverter as its power supply.

 If you have any questions regarding this inverter, please comment your questions you can anticipate a guaranteed reply from us.